Rajakavitha1/wazuh-documentation/source/user-manual/user-administration/password-management.rst

 Changing the passwords for all users
 ------------------------------------

-To generate and change passwords for all the Wazuh indexer users, run the script with the ``-a`` option:
+To generate and change passwords for all the Wazuh indexer users, run the script with the ``-a`` option, this does not apply for the username and password of the indexer, these are set using the Keystore tool:

   .. code-block:: console